ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

     - Enable "Show on-screen display when switching" also enable "Show desktop layout indicators"
 - Panel
     - Right click on the battery icon and select "Show Battery Percentage on Icon" (on computers with a battery like a laptop)
+    - Right click on the clock and select "Configure Digital Clock ..."
+Then next to "Date format:" select "ISO Date"
     - Right click on the panel (called taskbar on Windows) and select "Edit Panel..."
         - Mouse over the "Icons-Only Task Manager"; Mouse over "Configure"; Then select "Behavior"; for "Groups" select "Do not group" and for "Show Only Tasks" select "From Current Screen"
 - Desktop